But no one knows how far it goes.

-- Multilingual Song: "We Know the Way" has lyrics in both English and Tokalauan.
+- Multilingual Song: "We Know the Way" has lyrics in Samoan, Tokelauan, and English.

 - Music Soothes the Savage Beast: In the climax, Moana sings gently to an enraged, charging Te Kā, imploring her to remember her true self.
 It works and Te Kā calms, letting Moana put the Heart in her chest to transform her back into Te Fiti.